tldr-pages/tldr/pages/common/sed.md

 `sed -e 's/{{find}}/{{replace}}/' -e 's/{{find}}/{{replace}}/' {{filename}}`

-- Replace separator / by any other character not used in your string, e.g., #:
+- Replace separator / by any other character not used in the find or replace patterns, e.g., #:

 `sed 's#{{find}}#{{replace}}#' {{filename}}`